ZeningLin/PEneo/README.md

 ## Copyright

 This repository can only be used for non-commercial research purposes.

-For other purposes, please contact Prof. Lianwen Jin (eelwjin@scut.edu.cn).
+For commercial-use, please contact Prof. Lianwen Jin (eelwjin@scut.edu.cn).

+If you come across any problems, please feel free to open an issue or contact Zening Lin (zening.lin@outlook.com).

-Copyright 2024, [Deep Learning and Vision Computing Lab](http://www.dlvc-lab.net/), South China University of Technology.
+Copyright 2024, Deep Learning and Vision Computing Lab ([HomePage](http://www.dlvc-lab.net/), [GitHub](https://github.com/SCUT-DLVCLab)), South China University of Technology.